Wahoo KICKR Bike vs. Bike PRO vs. Bike SHIFT: How They Even Differ?

 Wahoo KICKR Bike Shift crank lengths.

-… as well as the KICKR Bike Shift
+… as well as the KICKR Bike PRO and Shift

-With Shift, you should not encounter an issue with inner thighs rubbing against the frame as it has a slimmer profile.
+With Bike PRO and Shift, you should not encounter an issue with your inner thighs rubbing against the frame, as the frame has a slimmer profile.

 Gradient & Decline Simulation

-Wahoo KICKR Bike and Shift offer 20% gradient simulation.
-They can’t simulate decline like Tacx NEO Bike (Plus).
+Wahoo KICKR Bike, PRO, and Shift offer a 20% gradient simulation.
+However, they can’t simulate declines like the Tacx NEO Bike and NEO Bike Plus.

 This gradient is difficult enough for most people, so some apps like Zwift halve the difficulty by default.
 This means that the gradient will feel like 10%, not 20%.